SaYMooN0/MakePackDevEasier/README.md

 # MakePackDevEasier
-It is a programm to make minecraft modepack development much easier
+It is a programm to make minecraft modepack development (namely recipes adding) much easier